colorjs/color-interpolate/readme.md

 </details>
 <details><summary>**`let palette = interpolate(colors);`**</summary>

 Create interpolator from a list of colors.
-Colors can be in any format: css color string, array with rgb channel values, object with `r`, `g`, `b` or `h`, `s`, `l` channel values or even a number, see [color-parse](https://github.com/dfcreative/color-parse) for reference.
+Colors can be in any format: CSS color string, array with RGB channel values, object with `r`, `g`, `b` or `h`, `s`, `l` channel values or even a number, see [color-parse](https://github.com/dfcreative/color-parse) for reference.

 Example: